MASQ-Project/MASQ-contract/README.md

 Available to view on Etherscan.io - https://etherscan.io/address/0x02ba9B528425f9de08F961B88A10b03Be8B8B998#code

-Cloned original Smart Contract from Substratum 2018-2019: https://github.com/SubstratumNetwork/sub-contract All credit to their Solidity creation, audit and review goes to them.
+Derived work from the Smart Contract used by Substratum 2018-2019: https://github.com/SubstratumNetwork/sub-contract

+All credit to their Solidity file, audit and review goes to them and their contributors

-Their smart contract was audited by Quantstamp in 2018-2019, and we made no changes to the solidity code besides the ticker, token name and updated Solidity compiler (0.5.16)
+The smart contract was audited by Quantstamp in 2018-2019, and no changes were made to the solidity code besides the ticker, token name and updated Solidity compiler (0.5.16)

 Cloned under the MIT license, and rebuilt using updated OpenZeppelin open source ERC20 contract structures: https://github.com/OpenZeppelin/openzeppelin-contracts